glycerine/uart/README.md

-In short, this ART is faster than the sync.Map in many cases, and competitive with the built-in Go map, ands offers a sorted dictionary and fast order statstics.
+In short, this ART is faster than the sync.Map in many cases, and competitive with the built-in Go map, and offers a sorted dictionary and fast order statstics.
+Nonetheless, if sequential full read of all keys (a full table scan) is needed often, an in-memory btree will save you a ton of time and space, and should be preferred to the ART tree.
+If your key access is random and you have memory to spare, the ART tree may be the faster choice.

-If memory is tight and you have very few deletes, then the in-memory btree may be preferred.
-As the article here http://google-opensource.blogspot.com/2013/01/c-containers-that-save-memory-and-time.html says
+To go deeper into the rationale as to why in-memory B-trees do so well:  The article here http://google-opensource.blogspot.com/2013/01/c-containers-that-save-memory-and-time.html says